nice to meet you

 I sit on several advisory boards for early stage startups as well as large nonprofits, and actively mentor early career engineers.
 I often speak at conferences and private corporate events about building companies, scaling engineering teams, and the technical complexities of e-commerce and marketplaces.

-I'm the CTO of Tindie where I was the first employee and built the engineering team from the ground up (you can read about Tindie in WIRED and TechCrunch).
+I was the CTO of Tindie up until the acquisition by Hackaday/SupplyFrame in August 2015.
+At Tindie I was the first employee and built the engineering team from the ground up (you can read about it in WIRED and TechCrunch).
 Started in 2012, Tindie is a community marketplace for hardware creators and enthusiasts with thousands of products bought and sold by makers in over 96 countries.

 I’ve held roles in Engineering and Product at venture-funded startups in Silicon Valley, as well as at IBM Almaden Research.
 At Almaden I was part of the User Experience Research (USER) group, where I published 8 original research papers at top-tier human computer interaction conferences and obtained several patents in the areas of consumer product research and email filtering.

 The majority of my recent technical experience has been in e-commerce and marketplaces, including: cart and ordering, backend billing and payments, shipping, fraud detection, affiliate programs and APIs.

 I have a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill, where my research focused on both distributed systems and human computer interaction.
 In late 2014, I was invited back to Chapel Hill as part of the Distinguished Alumni Speaker Series, where I spoke on Lessons From the Real World: Software Engineering (slides, video).